Ruslan Baisarov

-Ruslan Sulimovich Baysarov (Руслан Сулимович Байса́ров; born August 9, 1968, in Prigorodnoye, Russian SFSR, Soviet Union) is a Russian businessman who is the owner and general director of the Tuva Energy Industrial Corporation.
+Ruslan Sulimovich Baysarov (Руслан Сулимович Байса́ров; born August 9, 1968, in Prigorodnoye, Russian SFSR, Soviet Union) is a Russian businessman of Chechen descent.
+Baysarov is the owner and general director of the Tuva Energy Industrial Corporation.

 In 2019 he was listed among Forbes Magazine's 200 Richest Businessmen in Russia, with net worth estimated at $500 million.

 Early life and education

-Baysarov was born on August 9, 1968, in Prigorodnoye village, which is in the Grozny district, Russia, to Sulim and Kasirat Baysarov.
+Baysarov was born on August 9, 1968, in Prigorodnoye village, which is in the Grozny district, Russia, to Chechens Sulim and Kasirat Baysarov.
 He is one of many siblings.
 After graduating from school in 1985 and supported himself by reselling imported computers adapted for Russian-speaking users.
 He served in the army from 1986 to 1988, and upon his return transferred to the Oil Institute in Grozny, graduating in 1996 with a degree in engineering economics.
 In 2001, he received a master's degree in sociology from Moscow State University.
 In 2018, Baisarov received a Ph.D. in technical sciences from the National University of Science and Technology MiSiS.